 For those who are interested, here are a few “girias” from Minas that I learned…

-Despite the fact that OP is quite a touristy town, people were still very curious about where I was from and what I thought of Brazil.
+People were very curious about where I was from and what I thought of Brazil.
 Even when just buying something from the pharmacy, for instance, the woman at the checkout counter, upon noticing my accent, curiously asked me where I was from.
-And when buying something from the market the other day, the people who worked there struck up a conversation with me about where I was from, what I was there, differences between Brazil and the US…This type of thing happened quite frequently.
+And when buying something from the market the other day, the people who worked there struck up a conversation with me about where I was from, why I was there, differences between Brazil and the US…This type of thing happened quite frequently.

-Ouro Preto reminded me of why I love Brazil so much: the friendly/open and hospitable people, the happiness and the energy that is everywhere, the jaw-dropping scenery, the laid-back culture, hearing and speaking Portuguese all the time…and of course the fun parties don’t hurt!
+Ouro Preto reminded me of why I love Brazil so much: the happy, friendly and hospitable people; the jaw-dropping scenery; the laid-back culture…and of course the fun parties don’t hurt!